jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 ### 19 Board must prepare statement of intent
 (1) The Board must deliver to the Minister, before the commencement of each racing year, a statement of intent relating to that year and to each of the 2 subsequent racing years.
-(2) The statement of intent must set out, for each racing year to which it relates,- (a) the objectives of the Board:
+(2) The statement of intent must set out, for each racing year to which it relates,— (a) the objectives of the Board:
   (b) the nature and scope of the activities to be undertaken:
   (c) the performance targets and other measures by which its performance may be judged in relation to its objectives: